 Wyngrew here do not have communication devices, cars, or other such fancy things.
-In fact, most small Wyngrew homes still rely on gas stoves for warmth and lanterns for light.
+In fact, most small wyngrew homes still rely on gas stoves for warmth and lanterns for light.
 More advanced technologies, like magically powered machines and plumbing tend to only be seen in big cities like Antova.

-Wyngrew here also are very “low magic”, meaning they do not rely on magic to power their lives.
+Wyngrew here are also very “low magic”, meaning they do not rely on magic to power their lives.
 Mostly hard work and brute strength get the work done here, although the use of magic is not unfamiliar at all.

-(See more on Ms. Netty’s Magic School for more info)
+(See Magic School below for more info)